|

 and I hope that the descriptions provide a realistic impression

-at the time that the page was generated.
-Apologies if the
+stock at the time that the page was generated.
+Apologies

 photographer.
-Most material is also available in pre-cut slabs,
+Some material is also available in pre-cut